 The comeback, short term: In his first tournament back, which also happens to be the PGA Tour event he hosts, Woods bogeyed seven of his first 12 holes en route to a 74 on a very difficult Congressional Country Club.
 He shot 75 the next day to miss the cut.

-The comeback, long term: Thus began the most frustrating run of golf for the 14-time major champion.
+The comeback, long term: Thus began a frustrating run of golf for the 14-time major champion.
 Woods made one cut the rest of the 2014 season, finishing 69th in the Open Championship at Hoylake, missed the FedEx Cup Playoffs and Ryder Cup, and returned in early 2015 to see serious deficiencies arise in his short game.
 The year that followed featured major lows (nine scores of 75 or higher in official play) and a few highs (a T-17 in the Masters, an opening 64 and a brief run in contention at the Wyndham Championship), but it was all for naught: that September, Woods had the first of two microdiscectomy surgeries on his back.
-He hasn't played a competitive round since.